What is Restorative Dentistry?

 After an extraction or tooth loss, a dental implant is commonly used to replace the permanent tooth.
 During the procedure, a dental specialist surgically places an implant (artificial tooth root) into the patient’s jawbone.
 The implant also mirrors the shape of a screw and bonds with the natural bone.
 Oral surgeons and periodontists perform implant procedures.

 Bonding procedures incorporate composite resins (tooth-colored fillings made of glass and plastic).
-Dental bonds are used to fill cavities, repair cracked or chipped teeth, or cover the surface of discolored teeth.
+In essence, dental bonds can fill cavities, repair cracked or chipped teeth, and cover the surfaces of discolored teeth.
+They also fill small gaps between teeth, which can be useful for those with diastema.

 Inlays and Onlays